-Their oldest son, Will, graduated in 2016; Bennett '19 and Charlie '21 are currently enrolled at Community School.
+Their oldest son, Will, graduated in 2016; Bennett '19 and Charlie '21 are currently enrolled at the school.

 Louise began her career in Ketchum during college at Silver Creek Outfitters as a retail employee and a fishing guide.
 After graduating from college, she moved back to to the Valley and worked for The Nature Conservancy of Idaho for 10 years.
 She currently works for the Wood River Foundation and manages the WOW-student program, which partners with nonprofits to create generosity experiences for all students in the Wood River Valley.

 Louise served on the board of Pioneer Montessori School for four years, chaired the Friends of the Sawtooth National Forest Avalanche Center board for several years, and has served on The Trout and Salmon Foundation Board for 18 years.
 Louise has been a Cutthroat room parent and co-chaired the 2013-2014 Annual Fund.

 Ed is a professional high-altitude mountaineer and works as a design consultant for outdoor equipment manufacturer Eddie Bauer/First Ascent.
 He speaks nationally and internationally to corporate, governmental and nonprofit entities about leadership, risk and adventure.